ipodscott/magazinev3_wordpress/readme.md

 * Scalable H1, and H2 fonts

 ## Updates:
+17/08/20 - Added the option to select custom or default youtube poster for video link

 17/03/17 - Added new scalable modal videos funcrtionality and design

 17/04/24 - Adjusted padding for tablet and mobile devices